This Oatmeal Recipe has my go to base oatmeal plus 3 fun flavors: Banana Peanut Butter, Strawberries & Cream, and Maple Brown Sugar.

 Instructions

-- BASE OATMEAL RECIPE: Add 1/2 cup old-fashioned oats and 2 cups almond milk to a small pot and bring to a boil.
+- Base Oatmeal Recipe: Add the old-fashioned oats and almond milk to a small pot and bring to boil.
 Boil for 30 seconds, stirring constantly.
-Reduce the heat to medium low and simmer for 10 to 15 minutes, or until thickened, stirring occasionally.
-Once it's thickened (the liquid won't be all absorbed), remove the pot from the heat; the oatmeal will continue to thicken up a bit as it sits.
-We do want the oats quite creamy though, so they shouldn't absorb all the liquid.
-Off the heat, add in the 1/2 tablespoon coconut oil, 1 to 2 tablespoons maple syrup (start with 1, add more as desired, I usually do 1 and 1/2 tablespoons), 1/4 teaspoon ground cinnamon, 1/4 teaspoon fine sea salt, and 1 teaspoon vanilla extract.
+Reduce heat to medium-low and simmer for 10–15 minutes, or until thickened, stirring occasionally.
+Once thickened (the liquid won't be all absorbed), remove from heat; the oatmeal will continue to thicken up a bit as it sits.
+Off the heat, add in coconut oil, maple syrup (start with 1 tablespoon; add more as desired.
+I usually do 1 and 1/2 tablespoons), ground cinnamon, salt, and vanilla extract.
 Stir together until smooth and transfer to a bowl (or 2 bowls).
-Add any desired toppings of choice and enjoy immediately.
+Add any desired toppings and enjoy immediately.

-- PEANUT BUTTER-BANANA OATMEAL RECIPE: Add 1/2 cup old-fashioned oats and 2 cups almond milk to a small pot and bring to a boil.
+- Peanut Butter Banana Oatmeal Recipe: Add the old-fashioned oats and almond milk to a small pot and bring to boil.
 Boil for 30 seconds, stirring constantly.
-Reduce the heat to medium low and simmer for 10 to 15 minutes, or until thickened, stirring occasionally.
-Once it's thickened (the liquid won't be all absorbed), remove the pot from the heat; the oatmeal will continue to thicken up a bit as it sits.
-We do want the oats quite creamy though, so they shouldn't absorb all the liquid.
-While the oats are cooking, mash about 1/2 of a ripe banana to get 1/4 cup mashed banana.
-Off the heat, add in the mashed banana, 1/2 tablespoon coconut oil, 1 tablespoon maple syrup, 1/2 tablespoon peanut butter, 1/4 teaspoon ground cinnamon, and 1/4 teaspoon fine sea salt.
+Reduce heat to medium-low and simmer for 10–15 minutes, or until thickened, stirring occasionally.
+Once thickened (the liquid won’t be all absorbed), remove from heat; the oatmeal will continue to thicken up a bit as it sits.
+While oats are cooking, mash about 1/2 of a ripe banana to get 1/4 cup mashed banana.
+Off the heat, add the mashed banana, coconut oil, maple syrup, peanut butter, ground cinnamon, and salt.
 Stir together until smooth and transfer to a bowl (or 2 bowls).
-Add any desired toppings of choice (additional sliced banana, another swirl of peanut butter, chia seeds, sliced almonds, etc.) and enjoy immediately.
+Add any desired toppings (additional sliced banana, another swirl of peanut butter, chia seeds, sliced almonds, etc.) and enjoy immediately.

-- STRAWBERRIES AND CREAM OATMEAL RECIPE: Add 1/2 cup old-fashioned oats and 2 cups almond milk to a small pot and bring to a boil.
-Once boiling, boil for 30 seconds, stirring constantly.
-Reduce the heat to medium low and simmer for 10 to 15 minutes, or until thickened, stirring occasionally.
-Once it's thickened (the liquid won't be all absorbed), remove the pot from the heat; the oatmeal will continue to thicken up a bit as it sits.
-We do want the oats quite creamy though, so they shouldn't absorb all the liquid.
-While the oats are cooking, dice the strawberries to get 1/2 cup.
-Off the heat, add in the 1/2 cup diced strawberries, 1/2 tablespoon coconut oil, 1 tablespoon maple syrup (start with 1, add more as desired), 1/4 teaspoon fine sea salt, and 1 teaspoon vanilla extract.
+- Strawberries and Cream Oatmeal Recipe: Add the old-fashioned oats and almond milk to a small pot and bring to boil.
+Boil for 30 seconds, stirring constantly.
+Reduce heat to medium-low and simmer for 10–15 minutes, or until thickened, stirring occasionally.
+Once thickened (the liquid won’t be all absorbed), remove from heat; the oatmeal will continue to thicken up a bit as it sits.
+While oats are cooking, dice strawberries to get 1/2 cup.
+Off the heat, add the 1/2 cup diced strawberries, coconut oil, maple syrup (start with 1 tablespoon; add more as desired), salt, and vanilla extract.
 Stir together until smooth and transfer to a bowl (or 2 bowls).
-Drizzle 2-3 tablespoons coffee creamer or milk on top if desired.
-Add any desired toppings of choice (additional sliced strawberries, chia seeds, etc.) and enjoy immediately.
+Drizzle coffee creamer or milk on top if desired.
+Add any desired toppings (additional sliced strawberries, chia seeds, etc.) and enjoy immediately.

-- MICROWAVE OATS: In a microwave-safe bowl, combine the quick oats with the milk.
+- Microwave Oats: In a microwave-safe bowl, combine the quick oats with the milk.
 Microwave for 1 and 1/2 minutes.
 Remove and stir.
-Add in the sugar, vanilla extract, salt, and 2-3 tablespoons coffee creamer (to texture preference).
+Add in the sugar, vanilla extract, salt, and milk/coffee creamer (to texture preference).
 Top the oatmeal with add-ins of your choice.
-Our favorites are chia seeds, chopped pistachios or almonds, dried blueberries, and coconut.
+My favorites are chia seeds, chopped pistachios or almonds, dried blueberries, and coconut.
 Enjoy immediately.

 Recipe Notes